glowinthedark/acw/docs/acw57.md

 synonyms EDUCE, EVOKE, ELICIT, EXTRACT, EXTORT mean to draw out something hidden, latent, or reserved.
-EDUCE implies the bringing out of something potential or latent "educed order out of chaos".
-EVOKE implies a strong stimulus that arouses an emotion or an interest or recalls an image or memory "a song that evokes warm memories".
-ELICIT usually implies some effort or skill in drawing forth a response "careful questioning elicited the truth".
-EXTRACT implies the use of force or pressure in obtaining answers or information "extracted a confession from him".
-EXTORT suggests a wringing or wresting from one who resists strongly "extorted their cooperation by threatening to inform".
+EDUCE implies the bringing out of something potential or latent <educed order out of chaos>.
+EVOKE implies a strong stimulus that arouses an emotion or an interest or recalls an image or memory <a song that evokes warm memories>.
+ELICIT usually implies some effort or skill in drawing forth a response
+<careful questioning elicited the truth>.
+EXTRACT implies the use of
+force or pressure in obtaining answers or information <extracted a confession from him>.
+EXTORT suggests a wringing or wresting from one who resists strongly <extorted their cooperation by threatening to inform>.